jason122490/asciipainter/README.md

 # asciipainter
-Transforms an image into an ASCII style colored text on your terminal.
+Transforms an image into an ASCII style colored text on your terminal and output it to text file.

 # Requirements
 * Python 3